tomer157/home-task-buying/README.md

 Clone the repository to your local machine:

-git clone <private repository URL will be provided>
+git clone <private repository URL will be provided in the email...> ----> branch Master! cd <ness-home-assignment>
-cd <project-directory>

 - then follow the installation: npm install